Reproductive Justice

 Why?

-Every pregnancy does not always end in a healthy birth.
-Miscarriage can occur before delivery.
+Every pregnancy does not always lead to a healthy birth.
+A miscarriage may occur before the time of labor.
 In addition, many women experience unwanted pregnancies, especially as a result of rape and sexual violence.
-It is the right of women and young girls to decide whether or not to have children because of the pregnancy and this right is guaranteed in law
+It is the right of women and adolescent girls to decide whether or not to have a child because of the pregnancy and this right is guaranteed in law.

 Injustice Information

-Adolescent girls are often ignored in accessing reproductive health information because they are thought to not need it because they are not married.
-Credible information is also more difficult to access for women in rural areas and from lower economic backgrounds.
+Adolescent girls are often neglected in accessing reproductive health information because they are not considered to need it because they are not married.
+Credible information is also more difficult for women in rural areas and from low economic backgrounds to access.

-Health facilities in Indonesia are still unequal, especially between the eastern and western regions.
-Service quality standards also vary, with health resources being better in urban areas than rural areas.
+Health facilities in Indonesia are still unevenly distributed, especially between the eastern and western regions.
+Service quality standards also vary, with better health resources in urban areas than rural areas.

 Injustice Climate

-Climate change worsens women’s conditions, especially in facing gender-based violence.
+Climate change worsens women’s conditions, especially in the face of gender-based violence.
 Natural disasters also disrupt access to health services.

-Patriarchal power structures and social classes often make it difficult for women to fight for their rights.
-Women who are marginalized by this social structure are often the ones who have high vulnerability regarding their reproductive health.
+Patriarchal power structures and social class, often make it difficult for women to fight for their rights.
+Women, who are marginalized by this social structure, are often the ones who have high vulnerability regarding their reproductive health.
 Social stigma is also an obstacle, coupled with legal uncertainty regarding women’s rights, such as access to termination of pregnancy for victims of sexual violence.